hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

 And modify:\
 \$ **vi grubtest.cfg**

-In grubtest.cfg, inside the \'Load Operating System\' menu entry, change the contents to:
+In grubtest.cfg, inside the 'Load Operating System' menu entry, change the contents to:

     cryptomount -a